apache/airflow/dev/README_RELEASE_AIRFLOW.md

     popd
     ```

-- Tag & Push the latest constraints files.
+- Tag & Push the constraints files.
 This pushes constraints with rc suffix (this is expected)!

     ```shell script
     git checkout origin/constraints-${VERSION_BRANCH}